Bryan De La Cruz Player Props: Marlins vs. Blue Jays

-Bryan De La Cruz -- .116 average over his past 10 games -- will be in action for the Miami Marlins against the Toronto Blue Jays, with Jose Berrios on the mound, on June 19 at 6:40 PM ET.
+On Tuesday, Bryan De La Cruz (.182 slugging percentage in past 10 games, with no homers) and the Miami Marlins face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-4 with an RBI) against the Nationals.
+In his last game, he had two hits (going 2-for-5 with an RBI) against the Blue Jays.

 Bryan De La Cruz Game Info & Props vs. the Blue Jays